HoshiKurama/TicketManagerDiscord/README.md

+### IMPORTANT NOTE: This project has been abandoned until further notice.
+Use at your own risk.
+No support will be provided!
+Feel free to fork this project!
+---

 # TMDiscordBot
 TMDiscordBot is an addon which pushes ticket creations and modifications from TicketManager to Discord.
 Users can additionally choose which ticket actions appear in Discord via the configuration file.